Top five Kansas State storylines of fall camp

 4. THE HYPE

 It is the first time that they will enter a season under Chris Klieman with a solid amount of expectations.
-I think anything less than eight wins would probably be a disappointment, and even the national media has caught on to the potential of Kansas State.
+I think anything less than eight wins would probably be a disappointment.
+Even the national media has caught on to the potential of Kansas State.

 They've become a trendy pick in the Big 12.
-How will they respond to being the hunted in some ways, or at least being more part of the conversation?
+How will they respond to being the hunted, or at least being more part of the conversation?

 5. SAFETIES

 Ask Coach Klieman and he'll say his biggest question mark is the safety position.
-And it makes sense after losing all three starters from a year ago in Ross Elder, Jahron McPherson and Russ Yeast.
+It makes sense after losing all three starters from a year ago in Ross Elder, Jahron McPherson and Russ Yeast.

 The latter was an NFL Draft pick.

 But the positive angle is that they have a number of options with capability.
-TJ Smith has played a lot of football for the Wildcats.
+TJ Smith has played a lot at K-State.
 Mason is older and has talent.
 Kobe Savage has had a great offseason.
 Josh Hayes has played a lot of college football.

-Although he hasn't played it at the FBS level yet, Drake Cheatum is a transfer addition that has played a lot of college football.
+Although he hasn't played it at the FBS level yet, Drake Cheatum is a transfer addition that brings a lot of experience.